vivekanandsingh0/offline-ai-app/pocketpal-techical-doc.md

 ## 🚀 2.
 Model Optimization Strategy

-The speed of PocketPal comes from a combination of specialized model formats and low-level system optimizations.
+The speed of Cortex comes from a combination of specialized model formats and low-level system optimizations.

 ### A. Format & Quantization
 *   **GGUF (GPT-Generated Unified Format):** The optimized binary format for LLMs that allows for efficient metadata handling and fast memory loading.